CSCS 125 — COMMUNITY AND SOCIAL CHANGE

 3 credits.

-This course examines contemporary issues with an emphasis on the role that individuals and communities play in achieving positive social change.
-Through active learning, students will develop the mindsets and communication skills necessary to work in diverse community contexts.
+Examine contemporary issues with an emphasis on the role that individuals and communities play in achieving positive social change.
+Develop the mindsets and communication skills necessary to work in diverse community contexts.
 Specific themes may shift based on current events, but often include education reform, racial justice, health equity, alternative economies, food systems, and sustainability.

 CSCS 130 — COMMUNITY NEWSWRITING